Official websites use .gov

 Chris McBain

-I am pleased to announce that the 2024 annual report of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) Division of Intramural Research (DIR) is now available at annualreport.nichd.nih.gov.
+I am pleased to announce that the 2025 annual report of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) Division of Intramural Research (DIR) is now available at https://annualreport.nichd.nih.gov.
 The report offers an introduction to the array of research endeavors led by NICHD’s DIR and highlights our medical, scientific, and population health discoveries of the past year.
+Among those advances:

-NICHD’s intramural community comprises a broad portfolio of basic, translational, clinical, and population health researchers.
-Using a range of model systems, we advance knowledge of developmental biology, molecular and cellular biology, neurosciences, structural biology, imaging, and biophysics.
-Investigators, supported by a wide array of core services, from bioinformatics and imaging to molecular genomics, investigate various animal models, including fruit flies, zebrafish, rats, and mice.
-Our population health investigators undertake innovative etiologic and interventional studies across the lifespan, translate discoveries into clinical practice, and inform public policy.
-Each investigator participates in one or more team-based and future-oriented affinity groups, which build on thematic interests while responding to rapidly shifting scientific priorities to create new knowledge.
+NICHD’s intramural community comprises a broad array of basic, translational, clinical, and population health researchers.
+We use a range of model systems to further knowledge of developmental biology, molecular and cellular biology, neurosciences, structural biology, imaging, and biophysics.
+Investigators working with various animal models, including fruit flies, zebrafish, rats, and mice, are supported by a wide array of core services, from bioinformatics and imaging to molecular genomics.
+Our population health investigators undertake innovative etiologic and interventional studies from preconception through adulthood and translating discoveries into clinical practice and public policy.
+Each investigator participates in one or more team-based and future-oriented affinity groups, which build on thematic interests while responding to rapidly shifting scientific priorities and new knowledge.

-At the same time, the researchers whose names appear in this publication remain committed to training the next generation of scientists and physician-scientists.
-From tenure-track investigators, who joined us recently, to accomplished investigators, we all recognize the value of training to forge new scientific paths.
+The DIR researchers whose names appear in this publication remain committed to training the next generation of scientists and physician-scientists.
+They include tenure-track investigators who joined us recently, as well as accomplished investigators who continue to forge new scientific paths.

-I also encourage you to browse the report’s selection of clinical trials within the context of potential collaboration, such as through the NIH U01 grant mechanism or the NIH Bench-to-Bedside and Back Program at the NIH Clinical Center.
-These programs could lead to our next great success by helping us combine expertise and patient populations, while leveraging NIH infrastructure to address topics ranging from rare disorders to the most common problems affecting human health.
-Visit https://ocr.od.nih.gov/new_u01/new_u01.html and https://ocreco.od.nih.gov/btb/btb_program.html to learn more about these programs.
+I also encourage you to browse the report’s selection of our clinical trials with an eye toward potential collaboration, made possible through the NIH U01 grant mechanism or the NIH Bench-to-Bedside and Back Program at the NIH Clinical Center.
+These programs could lead to our next great success, by helping us combine expertise and patient populations, while leveraging NIH infrastructure to address topics ranging from rare disorders to the most common problems affecting human health.
+You can visit https://ocr.od.nih.gov/new_u01/new_u01.html and https://ocreco.od.nih.gov/btb/btb_program.html to learn more about these programs.

 Sincerely yours,